elsaVelazquez/airline_tweets_nlp/README.md

 ## Exploratory Data Analysis

 ### Sentiment Confidence
-One of the fields we had from our raw data was `airline_sentiment_confidence` (a confidence level associated with each sentiment label).
+One of the fields we had from the raw data was `airline_sentiment_confidence` (a confidence level associated with each sentiment label).

 Below is a distribution of these confidences.

 ![Confidence Distribution](images/sentiment_conf_dist.png "Confidence Distribution")

-After a bit of exploration, I found those tweets in the lower confidence (> 50%) levels were often labelled inaccurately, so they were dropped from our dataset.
+After a bit of exploration, I found those tweets in the lower confidence (> 50%) levels were often labelled inaccurately, so they were dropped from the dataset.

 ### Sentiment Distribution
 After considering data with greater than 50% confidence on the labelling, we had the following distributions of sentiments:

 ![Total Sentiment Dist](images/overall_tweet_sentiment.png "Total Sentiment Dist")

-We can see that negative tweets are our largest sentiment class (followed by neutral and then positive).
+We can see that negative tweets are the largest sentiment class (followed by neutral and then positive).
 This is unsurprising as generally, people go to Twitter to express their frustrations more often than leave positive feedback.

 Grouped by airline, the sentiments looked like this:

 ![Airline Sentiment Dist](images/airline_tweet_sentiment.png "Airline Sentiment Dist")

-We see that **United** is most represented in our dataset, with **Virgin America** being the least represented.
+We see that **United** is most represented in the dataset, with **Virgin America** being the least represented.
 If we look at this same data as proportions, we see the following:

 ![Airline Sentiment Dist Normalized](images/airline_tweet_sentiment_normal.png "Airline Sentiment Dist Normalized")